vardan-arm/birthday-countdown/README.md

+# Birthday countdown timer

+This is a simple app that shows remaining days, hours, minutes and seconds left until the entered date (by the initial purpose - the birthday).
+The selected value is stored in a cookie so the user doesn't have to enter it every time the app is opened.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.